 The luxurious rooms all come equipped with a flat-screen television, free wifi, and wonderful private bathrooms, ensuring you have the most relaxing and comfortable stay possible.

-On the 10th floor of the hotel is a free to use fitness center and sauna, where you can workout, relax, or enjoy the views out over the city.
+On the 10th floor of the hotel is a free-to-use fitness center and sauna, where you can work out, relax, or enjoy the views out over the city.

 Clarion Hotel The Edge

 The Edge is a fantastic hotel by the Clarion Hotel group, with a sleek and sexy building overlooking the harbor and the Arctic Cathedral.